tarun-bisht/tarun-bisht.github.io/_posts/2020-12-28-neural-style-transfer-part-1-introduction.md

     return loss
 {% endhighlight %}

 The above function is our loss function which merges style and content loss of our style image and content image respectively with the style and content loss of our target placeholder image.
-This placeholder image will be our final styled image which has content of content image and style of style image.
+This placeholder image will be our final styled image which has the content of content image and style of style image.

 we are also using some weighting for content and style loss which controls how much style or content we want in our final image.
-These weights are hyperparameters which can be used to tune final output image.
+These weights are hyperparameters which can be used to tune the final output image.

 {% highlight python linenos %}
 output_image = tf.Variable(content_image, dtype=tf.float32)
 {% endhighlight %}

-lets define our output image which we will optimize using loss defined above to create final style image.
-We simply copy contents of content image into it for faster convergence because content is already present in image, this way we get an appealing image in less number of optimzation epochs.
-We can also use a noise image from normal distribution for this task.
+let's define our output image which we will optimize using loss defined above to create the final style image.
+We simply copy contents of the content image into it for faster convergence because the content is already present in the image, this way we get an appealing image in less number of optimization epochs.
+We can also use a noise image from a normal distribution for this task.

 {% highlight python linenos %}